-Do you feel your life is more hectic than it was even just a few years ago?
+Do you feel your life is more hectic than a few years ago?
 Maybe you’re eating fast food more often, constantly multi-tasking, cutting out activities you used to enjoy, and getting less sleep.
 If so, be warned!
-Sometimes the changes we make to cope with our busy lives come with negative consequences.
+Sometimes, the changes we make to cope with our busy lives have negative consequences.
 Auto accidents are one of them.

 There are three main types of driving distractions: